voxeet/hackathon-quick-start/cuesheet2022/cuesheet2022.md

 ## 2. Make an API Call

 Visit https://docs.dolby.io and follow one of the Getting Started guides.
+There are thought starters below with some ideas to help you get started.

 ## 3. Tell us About It

-Once you've created an account and made an API call, come visit us at the Dolby.io table and collect some swag.
+Once you've created an account and made an API call, come visit us at the Dolby.io table to tell us what you thought and collect some swag.

 ## 4. Use Dolby.io In Your Winning Project